justin0979/devconfig/README.md

 ### Kubernetes

-When using Kubernetes and needing to adjust where the project is running at, make the following change:
+When using Kubernetes and needing to adjust where the project is running at, make the following change: <br />
+From
 ```javascript
 module.exports = {
   // ...